Messigo/Hello-world/README.md

 # Hello-world
-This is the first time of using GitHub
+This is the first time of using GitHub.

 And i'd like to be a better programmer!!